jesseduffield/lazygit/docs/Config.md

   # When mouse events are captured, it's a little harder to select text: e.g. requiring you to hold the option key when on macOS.
   mouseEvents: true

+  # If true, do not show a warning when discarding changes in the staging view.
+  skipDiscardChangeWarning: false

+  # If true, do not show warning when applying/popping the stash
+  skipStashWarning: false

+  # If true, do not show a warning when attempting to commit without any staged files; instead stage all unstaged files.
+  skipNoStagedFilesWarning: false

+  # If true, do not show a warning when rewording a commit via an external editor
+  skipRewordInEditorWarning: false

   # Fraction of the total screen width to use for the left side section.
 You may want to pick a small number (e.g. 0.2) if you're using a narrow screen, so that you can see more of the main section.
   # Number from 0 to 1.0.
   sidePanelWidth: 0.3333

+  # If true, increase the height of the focused side window; creating an accordion effect.
+  expandFocusedSidePanel: false

   # Sometimes the main window is split in two (e.g. when the selected file has both staged and unstaged changes).
 This setting controls how the two sections are split.
   # Options are: